 Employees.
-The Company had a total of 283 employees at December 31, 2015, including 7 corporate employees with the remainder responsible for providing telecommunications services and support, compared to 269 employees at December 31, 2014.
+The Company had a total of 293 employees at December 31, 2016, including 7 corporate employees, with the remainder responsible for providing telecommunications services and support.
+The Company had a total of 283 employees at December 31, 2015.

 EXECUTIVE OFFICERS